ipmartella/mylink/README.md

 Then browse to `http://localhost:1234/mylink.html`, and you will see a list of your bookmarks/links.
 The webpage contains also a [bookmarklet](https://en.wikipedia.org/wiki/Bookmarklet) to add a webpage to your MyLink collection.

-# Install
-## Prerequisites
-For the time being, MyLink only works on Linux (Windows support is on the way).

-## Steps
-1. Download the latest prebuilt version from the [release page](https://github.com/ipmartella/mylink/releases)
-2. Extract the archive to a folder of your choice
-3. Run `mylink -h` to check available commands

 # Build
 ## Prerequisites